Section Image

 Susquehanna Township is a suburban locality next to Harrisburg

-Susquehanna Township in Dauphin County is a suburban community that borders Harrisburg, Pennsylvania’s capital city.
-Despite its proximity to Harrisburg, the township operates as an independent locality and has a separate school district.
+Susquehanna Township in Dauphin County is a suburban community that borders Harrisburg.
+Despite its proximity to the state’s capital city, the township operates as an independent locality and has a separate school district.
 The township’s namesake—the Susquehanna River—flows along the community’s western boundary.
 In the shadow of Blue Mountain, the township is expanding up its slope, replacing old farmland with modern residential developments.
 “Susquehanna Township has been there a long time, but it’s starting to update,” says Realtor Roshan Khadka with Howard Hanna Real Estate Services, who has been selling homes in the Harrisburg area for nearly a decade.
 “There’s a lot of new construction happening.”
-The township is home to several notable unincorporated communities, including Rockville and Progress's residential hubs and Beaufort Farms, a historic agricultural development.
+The township is home to several notable unincorporated communities, including the residential developments of Rockville and Progress, and Beaufort Farms, a historic agricultural development.

 Mix of classic styles and new construction across the township